The capable-in-principle clueless complacent IT freelancer

 Comprehension, compliance

 What's so difficult about the job spec?
 Why are you getting busy and creative?
-Stick to the script!
+Stick to the script.
+Stay in your box.

 Terms of business